jciechowski/blog/ckh6mpbu201azras1hv188qj4.md

 ```

 ## Numbers with a delimiter
-Let's try more complicated case.
+Let's try a more complicated case.
 The next step is to add numbers separated by a comma.
-First the test:
+First, the test:
 ```
 [<Fact>]
 let ``Passing numbers with a seperator adds them`` () =